MinecraftForge/Documentation/docs/datagen/server/recipes.md

 Custom Recipe Serializers
 -------------------------

 Custom recipe serializers can be data generated by creating a builder that can construct a `FinishedRecipe`.
 The finished recipe encodes the recipe data and its unlocking advancement, when present, to JSON.
 Additionally, the name and serializer of the recipe is also specified to know where to write to and what can decode the object when loading.
-Once a `FinishedRecipe` is constructed, it simply needs to be passed to the `Consumer` supplied by `RecipeProvider#buildCraftingRecipes`.
+Once a `FinishedRecipe` is constructed, it simply needs to be passed to the `Consumer` supplied by `RecipeProvider#buildRecipes`.

 !!! tip
     `FinishedRecipe`s are flexible enough that any object transformation can be data generated, not just items.